• Home /

 Instead, think practical.

 When you’re a first-time home buyer, your new home will be your residence.
-You will live there and it will the center of your life activities.
+You will live there and it will be the center of your life activities.
 So, buy a home that meets your household needs today.

 Also, the typical homeowner moves every 13 years.
 It’s unlikely this will be your forever home.
-You can expect to build equity and wealth in your home, but you may want that money to move-up to your next home.
+You can expect to build equity and wealth in your home, but you may want that money to move up to your next home.

 The happiest homeowners live in homes that meet their financial and emotional needs: